-My community is tight knit.
-Everyone in my neighborhood knows I am a doula.
-I am often stopped and asked how to help grandchildren or friends babies as I am walking the dog or playing with my own children in the yard.
-I secretly love it.
-I love that my community knows what I do and values me and my profession.
+My community is a tight knit one.
+Everyone in the neighborhood knows I am a doula.
+Because of that, I am often stopped and asked how to help grandchildren or friends babies as I am walking the dog or playing with my own children in the yard.
+Secretly, I love it.
+My community knows what I do and values me and my profession.

-It is because of this reputation as a helper and expert in babies that my neighbor Robin stopped by this week.
+This reputation as a helper and expert in babies is what prompted my neighbor Robin to stop by this week.
 You see, her son found a kitten and they did not know what to do.
-The mother was no where to be found and she was obviously too little to be on her own.
-So they brought her to me for my expertise in babies.
+The mother was no where to be found and he was obviously too little to be on his own.
+They brought him to me for my expertise in babies.

 I have only worked with human babies, I have no idea how to take care of this kitten.
-So my husband and I hop on google and get researching.
-We estimate that this little baby is only about 3 weeks old based on her wobbly walk, open eyes, and ears that still fold over ever so slightly.
+My husband and I hopped on google and got to researching.
+We estimate that this little baby is only about 3 weeks old based on his wobbly walk, open eyes, and ears that still fold over ever so slightly.

-As it tuns out, taking care of a kitten is very similar to taking care of your human newborn.
-Every 2-3 hours I mix up special kitten formula and feed her from a dropper.
-About halfway through, I gently pat or rub her back to burp her.
-After she has eaten we take a warm, wet cotton ball and gently rub her vulva to help her release urine (like a mother cat would do).
-After that, we swaddle her and snuggle her back to sleep.
+It tuns out, taking care of a kitten is very similar to taking care of your human newborn.
+Every 2-3 hours I mix up special kitten formula and feed him from a dropper.
+Halfway through the feeding I gently pat or rub his back to burp him.
+Once he has eaten we take a warm, wet cotton ball and gently rub him to help him release urine (like a mother cat would do).
+We swaddle him and snuggle him back to sleep.

 It has been a week and what a difference!
-She is starting to toddle around more and even become playful.
-It looks like kitty will make it and at some point we will have to give her a name.
+He is starting to toddle around more and even become playful.
+It looks like kitty will make it and at some point we will have to give him a name.
 As for me, I think I will now forever be known in the neighborhood as the kitten doula.

 Serving: Adamstown, Amish country, Berks, Elizabethtown, Harrisburg, Hershey, Lancaster, Leola, New Holland, Reading, York